Announcement: New Prayer Books Available

 Now let's get to the heart of the matter.

-The period of Lent in the liturgical year was built during the 4th century in Jerusalem, Constantinople, Rome and Alexandria.
-Lent has its origins linked to the preparations of the catechumens to be baptized on Easter Day and the moment of collective absolution in order to reconcile sinners.
+The period of Lent in the liturgical year was established during the 4th century in Jerusalem, Constantinople, Rome, and Alexandria.
+Lent has its origins linked to the preparations of catechumens to be baptized on Easter Day and the moment of collective absolution to reconcile sinners.

 Between the 5th and 6th centuries, the forty days began on the sixth Sunday before Easter and ended on Holy Thursday, considered a day of reconciliation between penitents.
 During the Middle Ages, the catechumenate began to suffer the shadow of infant baptism, and public penance was practiced less and less.
-This marked a turning point in the history of Lent, which essentially became a time of penance for all; confession was required, and it was a question of "doing one's Easter."
+This marked a turning point in the history of Lent, which essentially became a time of penance for all; confession was required; it was a matter of "doing one's Easter."

-Originally, the period of Lent began on a Sunday, forty days before Holy Thursday, which is Easter Day.
-This period was shifted by Pope Gregory the Great to the preceding Wednesday, which is Ash Wednesday, and ends on Holy Saturday.
+Originally, Lent began on a Sunday, forty days before Holy Thursday, which is Easter.
+This period was moved by Pope Gregory the Great to the preceding Wednesday, which is Ash Wednesday, and ends on Holy Saturday.

-This period of fasting helps us to be more sensitive to God's victory over evil.
-Indeed, the Holy Spirit pushes Jesus to live in the desert for 40 days during which he will be tempted by the devil in a wild way of life.
-This journey tests his faith and his virtues with very difficult conditions.
+This period of fasting helps us become more sensitive to God's victory over evil.
+Indeed, the Holy Spirit inspires Jesus to live in the desert for 40 days, during which he is tempted by the devil into a wild lifestyle.
+This journey tests his faith and virtues under very difficult conditions.
 He succeeds where all the Hebrew people have failed.

-We speak of forty days for the journey of Jesus Christ and therefore for Lent, because this number is a symbol of maturation in the Bible, a time of maturation that prepares to be worthy of God.
+We speak of forty days for the journey of Jesus Christ and therefore for Lent, because this number is a symbol of maturation in the Bible, a time of maturation that prepares one to be worthy of God.
 The Hebrews spent forty years in the desert before entering the promised land.
 Moses and Elijah spent forty days on Sinai.
-Finally, Jesus is pushed to spend forty days in the desert so that his faith is put to the test.
-The word "Lent" means fortieth which comes from the contraction of the Latin "quadragesimal".
+Finally, Jesus is urged to spend forty days in the desert to have his faith tested.
+The word "Lent" means fortieth, which comes from the contraction of the Latin "quadragesimal."

 Why observe Lent?

-Know that fasting allows us to better know what is within us, and what we truly aspire to.
-Lent is not just an act of penance, because it is a sign of solidarity with the poor and an invitation to share and give alms.
-We deprive ourselves of what satisfies us in order to combat the tyranny of the needs of the body.
+Know that fasting allows us to better understand what is within us, and what we truly aspire to.
+Lent is not just an act of penance, but a sign of solidarity with the poor and an invitation to share and give alms.
+We deprive ourselves of what satisfies us to combat the tyranny of bodily needs.

-Keep in mind that Lent is a joyful time!
-We prepare for Easter, because we celebrate the Resurrection of Christ from the dead, the victory of good over evil and life over death.
-Lent breaks the routine of liturgical life and prayer rites by emphasizing kindness, sharing and abstinence.
-Lent is celebrated in a simple and joyful atmosphere to open up to Christ the King.
+Keep in mind that Lent is a joyous time!
+We prepare for Easter, celebrating the Resurrection of Christ from the dead, the victory of good over evil, and life over death.
+Lent breaks the routine of liturgical life and prayer rites by emphasizing kindness, sharing, and abstinence.
+Lent is celebrated in a simple and joyful atmosphere to open ourselves to Christ the King.

 The main reasons for fasting during Lent: